 What if I am paid in cash?

 As an employee, you may be paid in cash.
-However you should still be paying tax and NIC on your earnings.
+However, this does not affect whether you are liable tax and NIC on your earnings.
 We explain this further below.

 Can my employer pay me in cash?

-Your employer is allowed to pay you in cash, providing that they take off the right amount of income tax and National Insurance contributions (NIC) under Pay As You Earn (PAYE), and hand these over to HM Revenue & Customs (HMRC) before paying you the balance.
+Your employer is allowed to pay you in cash, providing that they take off the right amount of income tax and National Insurance contributions (NIC) under Pay As You Earn (PAYE), and hand this over to HM Revenue & Customs (HMRC) before paying you what’s left.

 Should I receive a payslip?

-You should always receive a payslip each time you are paid.
+You should always receive a payslip each time you are paid, even if you are paid in cash.
 This a legal obligation of your employer.

-Whatever payment method your employer adopts, they must always provide you with a payslip each payday – this shows all your pay, income tax and NIC for the pay period.
+The payslip shows all your pay, income tax and NIC for the pay period.
 It should also show a PAYE reference and how you will be paid, for example, in cash, by cheque or directly to your bank.

 The payslip can be a paper form or in electronic form, for example a pdf file.